kmart36/Genome-Assembly-Pipeline/README.md

 # Running the Genome Assembly Pipeline
 ## Installation
 This pipeline is designed to be as simple to use as possible: input your data, and a completed, high quality assembly will come out.
-(MORE INTRO) This tutorial will walk through how to install and use every program listed.
+Currently, this pipeline is only useable on Bucknell University's BisonNet.
+It also utilizes the SLURM system which allows programs to run on a system with much more computing power than a local computer.
+This tutorial will walk through how to install and use every program listed.
 Links to the programs in the pipeline are below.

 #### Programs Used:
 * Nextflow: https://www.nextflow.io/docs/latest/getstarted.html